Canine insomnia sometimes occurs in older dogs. It may also be an indication that your dog is not feeling well.

 You may also try to play some soothing and relaxing music for your dog, especially if your dog's sleeplessness is caused by old age, anxiety, nervousness, and the like.
 Some dog parents have found music to be just the thing to coax their dogs into slumberland.

-There is music that's created specifically to calm and relax dogs, such as this relaxing dog music.
+There is music that's created specifically to calm and relax dogs.
 Try it - you may be surprised how well it works!

 Give your dog a workout (long walk, jogging, frisbee) every evening - A tired dog can naturally sleep more soundly.